 Especially as we approach the warmer months we’re getting more and more into tacos for dinner, and this one has been one of our absolute faaavorites recently.

 In my last post for these delicious Healthy Mexican Roasted Cauliflower Tacos I mentioned that we’re starting a little family tradition of having taco Tuesday every week without repeating one single taco recipe for the whole year!
 I’m getting very excited about this idea.
-I’ll be sure to share the really yummy one’s with you here on Nyssa’s Kitchen!
+Some other favorites we’ve enjoyed are these Sheet Pan Shredded Chicken Tacos, and Ground Pork Tacos with Creamy Slaw.

 How to make these easy marinated steak and avocado tacos